hazelcast/hazelcast-reference-manual/src/PortableSerialization.md

 ### Null Portable Serialization

-Be careful when serializing null portables.
+Be careful with serializing null portables.
 Hazelcast lazily creates a class definition of portable internally when the user first serializes.
 This class definition is stored and used later for deserializing that portable class.
 When the user tries to serialize a null portable when there is no class definition at the moment, Hazelcast throws an exception saying that `com.hazelcast.nio.serialization.HazelcastSerializationException: Cannot write null portable